Guide for LitePix Bulk Image Optimizer

 LitePix Dashboard

 Optimization runs based on the parameters set on the Settings page.
-Alternatively, you can configure these parameters directly on the Dashboard during onboarding, right after completing the Product Sync step.
+Alternatively, you can configure these parameters directly on the Dashboard during onboarding.

 How to Optimize Images